My Girlfriend Pulled Away, What Does This Mean?

 But this doesn’t mean men exclusively love being alone and women exclusively love being in relationships.
 Oh, no...we’re far more complex than that!

 Sometimes, women feel the urge to pull away from a relationship when the intimacy gets too intense too quickly or the couple spends “too much” time together.
 At this point, SHE needs to reassert her sense of self and independence.
 And here’s why…

 It feels wonderful to a woman when a man is attentive to her needs, when he takes care of her and makes her happy.
 He is literally sweeping her off her own two feet.
 But without solid ground beneath her, a woman can get lost in the strength and comfort of the arms holding her up.

 At this point, the danger lies in becoming dependent upon her partner’s love for her.
 She loves herself through his eyes and forgets to do the work to love herself through her own.

 Because he makes her happy, she becomes dependant on him to make her happy.
 With him taking care of her, she forgets to exercise the muscles she needs to take care of herself.
-At this point, the man has no room to make mistakes or pull away because her sense of worth and happiness is tied up into how well he loves her.
+At this point, the man has no room to make mistakes or pull away because her sense of worth and happiness is tied up in how well he loves her.